Gupteshwar Pandey: Alcohol ban campaign

 In November 2015, the Bihar Government banned alcohol.
-Gupteswar Pandey travelled across Bihar and campaigned for an alcohol ban.
+Gupteshwar Pandey travelled across Bihar and campaigned for an alcohol ban.

 Political career

 Pandey earlier applied for VRS (Voluntary Retirement Scheme) before the 2014 Lok Sabha election but he was not given a ticket from Buxar constituency, later he withdrew his VRS application.
-In 2020, after quick approval of his VRS from Governor Fagu Chauhan, an exception was made in his case with the waiver of a mandatory three-month-long cooling-off period for government servants to join politics.
-Pandey joined Janata Dal (United) on 27 September 2020 at party supremo and Chief Minister Nitish Kumar’s residence in Patna.
+In 2020, after quick approval of his VRS from Governor Phagu Chauhan, an exception was made in his case with the waiver of a mandatory three-month-long cooling-off period for government servants to join politics.
+Pandey joined Janata Dal (United) on 27 September 2020 at party supreme and Chief Minister Nitish Kumar's residence in Patna.